-So, you’ve passed the interviews and are looking at a job offer from a potential future employer.
+So, you’ve passed the Software Engineer interview and are looking at a job offer from a potential future employer.
 The company has shown you its best side, the remuneration is good, and the benefits are decent.
-Yet you aren’t quite sure whether this job will help you reach the next level.
+Yet you aren’t quite sure whether you'll be able to reach the next level with this Software Engineering job.

 How can you be certain that this should be your next career move?